nwhitehead/booktool/README.md

 This is a standalone webapp for creating books.

-Idea is you write your book in Markdown, the app converts it to PDF.
+Idea is you write your book in Markdown, the app converts it to PDF and epub.

 ## References